Botulinum Toxin Injections—Medical

 The injection process is often called

-botox injection, although any brand of the botulinum toxin may be used.
+a Botox injection, but any brand may be used.

 Reasons for Procedure

 The injection is approved by the FDA to treat:

 Some other problems it has been used to treat are:

 |Copyright © Nucleus Medical Media, Inc.

 Problems are rare, but all procedures have some risk.
 Most problems do not last long, such as side effects related to the site of the injection.
 Your doctor will go over some problems that could happen, such as:

 - Neck weakness or problems swallowing after an injection in the neck